Five Steps to Spam Freedom

 5. Alter your .htaccess file to block continued spammers

 This is a system file that is loaded from your server when anyone visits your site and controls some of the site configuration.
-Certain codes can be included in the .htaccess file to help prevent spam and malicious attacks but as it is a V.I.P. file, you’d best leave the coding of it to your web developer.
+Certain codes can be included in the .htaccess file to help prevent spam and malicious attacks but as it is a V.I.P. file, you would best leave the coding of it to your web developer.

 This nasty attack is called “Spamvertising” and is caused by an actual security breach (hack) into your web server.

-The number one way to prevent this sort of hack is to keep whatever framework your site is built on up-to-date with the latest updates and patches.
+The number one way to prevent this sort of hack is to keep whatever framework your site is built on up to date with the latest updates and patches.
 The programmers who create these frameworks are generally at the top of their game and will be acutely aware of anything (or anyone) attacking their systems.

 Of course, no system will be foolproof but with a few simple precautions, a major Spam problem can be reduced to no problem at all.